Keibert Ruiz Player Props: Nationals vs. Athletics

 Keibert Ruiz At The Plate

-- Ruiz has picked up an RBI in 34.0% of his games this season, with more than one RBI in 9.3% of his games.
-He has also plated three or more runs in two contests.
+- Ruiz has driven in a run in 34 games this year (34.7%), including nine games with more than one RBI (9.2%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.